I think you’ll agree with me when I say…

 Unlocking the Equity Tied Up in Your Property

 There are over ten ways to release equity from your estate.
 40% of homeowners in the UK opt to sell up and downsize to a smaller home.
-But then again, what if you don’t want to move out of the family home you love – where you’ve made lots of happy memories over the years with your kids and partner?
+But then again, what if you don’t want to move out of the family home you love – where you have made lots of happy memories over the years with your kids?

 That is when you turn to equity release.

-It works by permitting eligible homeowners to raise tax-free cash from the equity tied up in their property.
+It is permitting homeowners to raise tax-free cash from the equity tied up in their property.
 The amount that you can release depends on an age-related ascending percentage of the value of the estate.
 In other words, the older you are, the more cash you can release!

-For instance, if a single person aged 65 is in perfect health, and has a property value of £500,000, he could raise a maximum of 30% of the property value.
+For instance, if one is aged 65 is in perfect health, and has a property value of £500,000, he could get a maximum of 30% of the property value.
 It would then mean a maximum equity release of up to £150,000 with a plan provider like Aviva or LV.